Green Naugahyde

-Green Naugahyde is the seventh studio album by rock group Primus, released by ATO Records and Prawn Song on September 12, 2011 in Europe, and on September 13, 2011 in the United States.
+Green Naugahyde is the seventh studio album by rock group Primus, released by ATO Records and Prawn Song on September 12, 2011, in Europe, and on September 13, 2011, in the United States.
 It is the band's first album since 1999's Antipop, and features their first new material since 2003's Animals Should Not Try to Act Like People EP.
 It is the only Primus album to feature Jay Lane on drums, as he left the band in September 2013.

 The album's title comes from the lyrics to the song "Lee Van Cleef", which describe a group of friends watching movies featuring Lee Van Cleef and Clint Eastwood, and driving a yellow Studebaker with a green Naugahyde interior.

 Background

-Primus has been on hiatus since 2003, with the trio's members working on a variety of other projects.
+Primus had been on recording hiatus since 2003, with the trio's members working on a variety of other projects.

 Green Naugahyde is the only Primus album to feature drummer Jay Lane alongside perennial bassist/vocalist Les Claypool and guitarist Larry LaLonde.
 Lane had previously been a member for a brief period in 1988 with Claypool and original guitarist Todd Huth, and has been involved with a number of Claypool's side projects, such as The Holy Mackerel, Colonel Les Claypool's Fearless Flying Frog Brigade, and Sausage, which was itself a reunion of the 1988 Primus lineup.
 Claypool has stated that "[Lane] coming back has just breathed life back into the project.
 We did some touring, and we decided, "Let's go make a record," because we were creating things on the road."
 He also stated:

 Promotion

 In interviews conducted in March and April 2011, Primus gave the album an estimated street date of May.
-In May, Claypool revealed that the album was complete and had been named Green Naugahyde, and though the band had been "shooting for June", they chose to push it back to July to avoid conflict with the holiday season.
+In May, Claypool revealed that the album was complete and had been named Green Naugahyde; further, although the band had been "shooting for June", they chose to push it back to July to avoid conflict with the holiday season.
 Finally, it was announced in June through a press release that the date had been settled in September.

 On August 17, the track "Tragedy's a' Comin'" was made available to stream via the Spin magazine website, followed by "HOINFODAMAN" on September 1 via the Rolling Stone site.
 On September 6, Primus released a teaser trailer featuring audio clips from Green Naugahyde set to video footage of the "astronaut" character from the album's artwork.
 From September 7–12, the TV show South Park made the entire album available for streaming to anybody who "liked" their Facebook page, including the iTunes bonus live track "Those Damned Blue-Collar Tweekers".